-- A liquid solution of I-/(I 3-) dissolved in an organic solvent; - Gel polymer electrolytes prepared from salts or saline solution; - · Solid electrolytes
+- 1) A liquid solution of I7/l dissolved in an organic solvent - 2) Gelpolymer electrolytes prepared from salts or saline solution - 3) Solid electrolytes.

 The fifth layer is the electrode.
 The electrode is another important component of the DSSC.
 The main purpose of the electrode is to reduce triiodide.
-The rate of the reduction reaction at the cathode is important because after the triiodide is reduced, iodide is formed on the anode side of the electrode, which is used to regenerate the oxidized dye molecule.
-To obtain an acceptable cell, the reaction on the anode side must be slow and the reaction on the cathode side, from them hinder the possibility of large-scale use of these solar cells. which is the electrode, must be fast.
-The electrode is close to the difference in the DSSC, leading to the recovery of the triiodide.
+The rate of the reduction reaction at the cathode is important because after the triodide is reduced, iodide is formed on the anode side of the electrode, which is used to regenerate the oxidized dye molecule.
+To obtain an acceptable cell, the reaction on the anode side must be slow and the reaction on the cathode side, which is the electrode, must be fast.
+The electrode is close to the equilibrium potential of the redox pair, but the anode side is far from the equilibrium potential.
+This phenomenon creates a voltage difference in the DSSC, leading to the recovery of the triiodide.
 Although many materials such as platinum, carbon, graphite, and conductive polymers have been used as electrodes, platinum is still the preferred catalyst.
-Platinum is the best catalyst for the iodine-triiodide -redox pair.
-In addition, the light reflection of platinum is higher than that of the carbon coating, resulting in more light being reflected in the cell (Figure 1).
+Platinum is the best catalyst for the iodine-triiodide-redox pair.
+In addition, the light reflection of platinum is higher than that of the carbon coating, resulting in more light being reflected in the cell.